An Introduction to Geometric Topology: Curves on surfaces

 In all the other cases there is a hyperbolic metric on $S$ where $\gamma$ is a geodesic: each component of $S'$ has negative Euler characteristic and hence can be given a hyperbolic structure with geodesic boundary curves of length $1$; by gluing them we get the hyperbolic metric on $S$.

 We now apply Proposition \ref{unique:closed:geodesic:prop} multiple times.
-We deduce that $\gamma$ is not homotopically trivial.
-If $\gamma = \eta^k$ then $\eta$ is homotopic to a closed geodesic $\bar\eta$ and hence $\gamma$ is homotopic to $\bar\eta$ run $k$ times: a simple closed curve cannot be homotopic to two distinct geodesics, a contradiction. \end{proof}
+Since $\gamma$ is a closed geodesic, it is not homotopically trivial.
+If $\gamma = \eta^k$ is not primitive in $\pi_1(S_g)$, then $\eta$ is homotopic to a closed geodesic $\bar\eta$ and hence $\gamma$ is homotopic to $\bar\eta$ run $k$ times: a closed curve cannot be homotopic to two distinct closed geodesics, a contradiction. \end{proof}

 We have employed hyperbolic geometry to prove a topological fact on surfaces: this will be a refrain in this chapter.
 Let the \emph{inverse} $\gamma^*$ of a closed curve $\gamma$ be $\gamma$ run with opposite orientation.